By Alkis Karmpaliotis, High School Student NYC

 Every year, the Vienna Philharmonic Orchestra, one of the most pristine in the world, invites a conductor to lead their famous series of New Year's concerts, performed on December 30, December 31, and January 1 (the third of which is internationally televised).
-To conduct the New Year's concert has for decades been considered a great honor.
-Past conductors include Herbert von Karajan, Claudio Abbado, Riccardo Muti, Lorin Maazel, among other all-time great baton wavers.
+Conducting the New Year's concert has for decades been considered a great honor.
+Past conductors include Herbert von Karajan, Claudio Abbado, Riccardo Muti, and Lorin Maazel, among other all-time great baton wavers.
 The next guest conductor is announced only a day after the concert takes place, and since 1987, the orchestra elects a different maestro each year.

 Because of the custom of inviting a different guest each year, the three-time conductor of the concert, Daniel Barenboim, is eliminated from contention, as he is slated to lead the 2022 festivities.

 Honorable Mentions: Andris Nelsons, Christian Thielemann, Gustavo Dudamel

 These conductors have each conducted the concert once, all in the last decade.
 Despite being very famous and respected young maestri, it is relatively unlikely that they rejoin the philharmonic, due to the recency of their New Year's concert debuts.

 While recurring guest conductors like Franz Welser-Möst or Riccardo Muti might return to the concert again next year (Welser-Möst is far more likely since he hasn't been invited since 2013), it is probable that a new conductor will take the baton in 2023.
 Here are some possibilities, in increasing order of likelihood: